James W. Donchess

 In January 2016, Jim Donchess was sworn in as the 56th Mayor of Nashua, with a vision of our home as a thriving, caring, and renewed community – a welcoming city where everyone belongs, a healthy city with opportunity for all.

-Mayor Donchess is focusing on the economic growth of the community, on strategies to ensure that all of Nashua’s children reach their full potential, on a stronger infrastructure, and on the cultivation of a 21st century arts, cultural, and residential neighborhood in Nashua’s downtown.
+Now in his second term, Jim has been focusing on the economic growth of the community, on strategies to ensure that all of Nashua’s children reach their full potential, on a stronger municipal infrastructure, on steady progress toward a net zero Nashua, and on the cultivation of a 21st century arts, cultural, and residential neighborhood in Nashua’s downtown.

-Aside from his present mayoralty, Mayor Donchess also served two terms as the 51st Mayor of Nashua, when the City was recognized by Money Magazine as the Best Place to Live in America.
+Aside from his present mayoralty, Jim also served two terms as the 51st Mayor of Nashua, when the city was recognized by Money Magazine as the Best Place to Live in America.

-Mayor Donchess graduated from Yale where he majored in Art History and played varsity football.
-After college, he earned a law degree from NYU Law School with top academic honors.
-As a practicing attorney for many years in New Hampshire, Mayor Donchess represented scores of plaintiffs in lawsuits involving claims of sexual harassment and employment discrimination based on gender, race, ethnic origin, age, and disability.
+Jim graduated from Yale where he majored in Art History and played varsity football.
+After college, he earned a law degree from NYU School of Law with top academic honors.
+As a practicing attorney for many years in New Hampshire, Jim represented scores of plaintiffs in lawsuits involving claims of sexual harassment and employment discrimination based on gender, race, ethnic origin, age, and disability.

-Mayor Donchess and his wife Vicki have lived for many years in their home on Rockland Street.
-The other members of their family – beloved daughter Caroline, son-in-law David, and two-year-old grandchild Ajax – live in Oakland, CA.
+Jim and his wife Vicki have lived for many years in their home on Rockland Street.
+The other members of their family – beloved daughter Caroline, son-in-law David, and two young grandsons live in Oakland, California.